AndiKod/Calepin/readme.md

 ```
 You eventually need to Ctr+F5 to refresh the page.
 [StackOverflow](https://stackoverflow.com/questions/12193803/invoke-python-simplehttpserver-from-command-line-with-no-cache-option).
 There are other options around Python (if you run v2 or v3), this one worked for me when testing.

-...a ViteJS based version is under test ;)

-## Later

-- Building css themes to chose from, in accord with the content of your notes-book or personal taste.
-The default one is a dark clean theme.

-- Experiment with CSS & AlpineJS components, to be used from within the Markdown.

-- Bring everything inside Calpin's assets, so it could work offline.
-No CDN calls.